Credit for Prior Learning (CPL)

 Fees

 Students will be charged $50 per course approved for CPL through the By-Pass Credit and Challenge Exam Options.
-All fees must be paid at a Tri-C Enrollment Center.
+All fees must be paid at a Tri-C Admissions & Financial Services office.

 Students taking a CLEP exam must pay associated costs directly to College Board.